Kong/docs.konghq.com/app/dev-portal/index.md

 title: Dev Portal
 ---

-The {{site.konnect_short_name}} Dev Portal is a customizable website for developers to locate, access, and consume API services.
+The {{site.konnect_short_name}} is a customizable website for developers to locate, access, and consume API services.
 The Dev Portal enables developers to browse and search API documentation, try API operations, and manage their own credentials. {{site.konnect_short_name}} offers flexible deployment options to support both internal and external APIs that can be managed from {{site.konnect_short_name}}.

-The Konnect Dev Portal allows you to publish APIs with OpenAPI specifications and/or Markdown documentation, to enable developers to locate, access, and consume API services.
+The {{site.konnect_short_name}} allows you to publish APIs with OpenAPI specifications and/or Markdown documentation, to enable developers to locate, access, and consume API services.
 Highly customizable content can be also provided at the site-level, as well as API-level, to provide additional context to the APIs.

 * [Portals](#portals): create Developer Portals with appropriate visibility & access control for each audience.
 * [APIs](#apis): create API specifications & documentation to be published to one or more Dev Portals